Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Amber: Yeah.

 Amber: Yeah.
-A lot of us grew up that way.
+A lot of us grew up that way. (laughs)

-Jim: That’s so counterintuitive, right?
+Jim: (laughs) It’s so counterintuitive, right?

-Jim: Why do I have to eat it all?
-Well, because there’s starving children somewhere.
+Jim: Well, because there’s starving children somewhere.
 What kind of argument is that?

-Jim: Wow!
+Jim: Wow.
 Think of that.

-Jim: And that’s a good way to do it, though.
-Isn’t it?
+Jim: And that’s a good way to do it though, isn’t it?

 Amber: Mm-hmm.
 Yeah.

 Jim: I’ve heard people that have done that.
-They just cut the meal in half, put the other half in a doggie box or whatever they call it now.
+They just cut the meal in half.

-Amber: Absolutely.
-It’s a great practice.
-Start looking at labels.
-You’ll see what a serving size actually is.
+Amber: You’ll see what a serving size actually is.
 My kids don’t eat out of a bag anymore.
-If I hand them a bag, they’ll wait for a bowl because they know mom’s going to ask them to portion it out. (laughs)
+They’ll, if I hand ’em a bag, they’ll wait for a bowl ’cause they know mom’s gonna ask ’em to portion it out. (laughs)

 Jim: And you know what’s so good about that?
 You start feeling the change.